Shift Technologies (SFT) and Its Rivals Financial Comparison

 |2.44

-Shift Technologies currently has a consensus target price of $14.67, suggesting a potential upside of 77.78%.
-As a group, “Automotive dealers & gasoline service stations” companies have a potential upside of 11.00%.
-Given Shift Technologies’ stronger consensus rating and higher probable upside, equities analysts clearly believe Shift Technologies is more favorable than its rivals.
+Shift Technologies currently has a consensus target price of $14.67, indicating a potential upside of 77.78%.
+As a group, “Automotive dealers & gasoline service stations” companies have a potential upside of 8.27%.
+Given Shift Technologies’ stronger consensus rating and higher possible upside, equities research analysts plainly believe Shift Technologies is more favorable than its competitors.

 Profitability

-This table compares Shift Technologies and its rivals’ net margins, return on equity and return on assets.
+This table compares Shift Technologies and its competitors’ net margins, return on equity and return on assets.

 |Net Margins